laffed/react-native-mmkv-storage/docs/loaderclass.md

 ## withInstanceID

-Load MMKV with the specified ID.
+Loads MMKV with the specified ID.
 If instance does not exist, a new instance will be created.

 **Arguments**